Instructor: Prof. Chris Ormel

 TA Tian Yi will provide a tutorial how to use python/matplotlib

-The tutorial is voluntarily but strongly recommended if you do not know how to make plots.
-In that case:
+The tutorial is voluntarily but strongly recommended, especially if you do not know how to make plots.
+I suggest:

 Tian Yi will send out a WeChat questionnaire on this